Space#

 IllegalInGraphModeError – it the comparison happens with tensors in a graph context.

-- property obs: Tuple[str, ...] | None#
+- property obs: tuple[str, ...] | None#

 The observables (“axes with str”)the space is defined in.